Shopify/theme-scripts/packages/theme-cart/README.md

 ### clearAttributes()

 Clears all values from the [cart attributes](https://help.shopify.com/en/themes/customization/cart/get-more-information-with-cart-attributes) object.
-Returns a promise which resolves with the attributes object.
+Returns a promise which fulfills with the [cart state](https://help.shopify.com/en/themes/development/getting-started/using-ajax-api#get-cart).

 ### getNote()

-Returns a promise which resolves with the value of the cart note.
+Returns a promise which fulfills with the value of the cart note.

 ```js
 cart.getNote().then(note => {